ac3d1t/fenn/README.md

 2. install and open it
 3. connect your iPhone to your computer via USB
 4. trust the computer on your iPhone if prompted
-5. download the fenn IPA from [fenn-ios releases](https://github.com/ac3d1t/fenn-ios/releases/download/v1.0.3-ios/fenn.ipa)
+5. download the fenn IPA from [fenn-ios releases](https://github.com/ac3d1t/fenn-ios/releases/download/v1.0.3-ios/fenn.ipa) or [fenn releases (in this repository)]
-6. drag the IPA file into the Sideloadly window
+6. drag the IPA file into the Sideloadly window or manually select it by pressing the IPA file icon and locating it in your file explorer (usually in downloads)
 7. enter your apple ID in the account field
 8. click **start**
 9. enter your apple ID password when prompted